cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 For example, you can write ``foo[^]`` to mean foo at the initial cycle point, and ``foo[^+PT6H]`` to mean foo 6 hours after the initial cycle point.
-Usually, this kind of dependency will only apply in a limited number of cycle points near the start of the suite, so you may want to write it in ``R1``-based graphs.
-Here's the example inter-cycle ``R1`` suite from above again.
+Usually, this kind of dependency will only apply in a limited number of cycle points near the start of the workflow, so you may want to write it in ``R1``-based graphs.
+Here's the example inter-cycle ``R1`` workflow from above again.

 .. code-block:: cylc